Oak Woodland Sanctuary with Sheep

 Responsibilities & Pets

 Responsibilities include taking sheep out to graze in the early morning with a portable pen, feeding them hay and minerals, giving them water, raking up manure and making sure the electric fence is on at night.
 There are also young chickens to feed, water, let out and put in.
 And eggs to gather (and eat if you like!)
 Overall, it can add up to 4-5 hours a day, but I'd limit the number of days requiring that much time to 1 for the whole sit.
 The rest of the days, it'd be a maximum of 3 hours a day.
 There is also a little watering to do, 2-3x per day in summer months.
-You'll also need to be comfortable with a composting toilet, living in an area where rattlesnakes also live, aware that going off-trail means you need appropriate footwear to avoid seeds (we have gaiters to share, but leather boots and laces make life more pleasant), ready for potential 3-digit heat each afternoon (though not likely in September), being in a "high risk fire zone," and checking the status of the electrical system every day or two (easy!).
+You'll also need to be comfortable with a composting toilet, living in an area where rattlesnakes also live, aware that going off-trail means you need appropriate footwear to avoid seeds (we have gaiters to share, but leather boots and laces make life more pleasant), ready for potential 3-digit heat each afternoon (though not likely in May), being in a "high risk fire zone," and checking the status of the electrical system every day or two (easy!).
 Calling or emailing me with a daily update is required, too.
 (No texting, as I don't have a cell.)
 Of course we expect you to leave the place as clean and tidy as you found it.
 No drugs and non-smokers only.
 Also, our house is a scent-free space and all greywater goes to native plants, so we don't allow or use certain chemicals that are known to harm life.
 (A detailed list will be shared if needed.)

 Your stay may be most enjoyable if you bring a good sun hat, work gloves, a headlamp or flashlight (we have one to share), and if a summer gig, a swimsuit and water shoes....

 Also, if you have jewelry that you want to keep immaculate, you might want to remove it before doing dishes or bathing, as our water will tarnish it! + More info